brndnmtthws/brndn-io/content/posts/play-the-meta-game/index.md

 4. Study the people who seem to effortlessly succeed—they're likely playing a different game than everyone else.
 5. Create systems that work for you rather than you working within systems designed by others.

-The ultimate metagame move might be realizing when the game isn't worth playing at all—when you can step outside entirely and create something new.
+Sometimes the right move is to quit playing and go build something else.
 The most innovative companies didn't just outcompete existing players; they created entirely new markets where the old rules didn't apply.

-So while others are focused on winning the current game, look for opportunities to change the game itself.
-That's where the truly transformative opportunities lie—not in being the best player of a game someone else designed, but in becoming the architect of the next game everyone else will be trying to master.
+So while other people are busy trying to win the current game, keep an eye out for chances to change the board.